azrinsani/Muslim-Name-Check/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

-## Pushing to Githb Pages
+## Pushing to Git Hub Pages

-This project is hosted in Github Pages.
+This project is hosted in GitHub Pages.
 To push to github pages use the following command:

     $ ng add angular-cli-ghpages
     $ ng deploy --base-href=/muslim-name-check/